My Logo represents that many of us after polio was able to stand and walk but with the onset of PPS our lives went into reverse.

 International Centre for Polio Education

-"For almost thirty years, Dr. Richard L. Bruno has studied and treated nearly 6,000 polio survivors and is the world's leading expert on Post-Polio Sequelae (PPS)."
+"For almost thirty years, Dr. Richard L. Bruno has studied and treated nearly 6,000 polio survivors and is the world's leading expert on Post-Polio Sequela (PPS)."

-My new battle continues but having Dr. Bruno has given me hope and I no longer feel lost and alone in this battle to keep my independence.
+Dr. Bruno gave me hope and I no longer feel lost and alone in this battle to keep my independence.

 To all of you who feel you have no one, believe me, you do.
-It could take alot of research on your part to find the help you need but it is out there and I promise as time goes by I will share my own experience with you in the hope it will help you maintain your own independence.
+It could take alot of research on your part to find the help you need but it is out there.

 Sincerely and Respectfully,

-PS: Once again, I strongly recommend Dr. Bruno's book, " The Polio Paradox" to ALL polio survivors and or people who have family members and friends who were affected by one of the three types of polio.
+PS: I strongly recommend Dr. Bruno's book, " The Polio Paradox" to ALL polio survivors and or people who have family members and friends who were affected by one of the three types of polio.
 Medical professionals, Medical Universities, etc should read this book to give them a better understanding of this virus and how to treat baby boomers for PPS.
 Unfortunately the book is somewhat expensive but the hardback I have is very well made and I often return back to it as reference.
 Click the book below and it will take you to Amazon dot com giving you more detail.
-You can purchase either the hardback or paperback books.
+You can purchase either the hardback, paperback or a Kindle e-book version.
 If you are a family member, friend of a polio survivor or a medical professional and already own the book then please loan your book (or buy a new one to give) to someone you know it will be beneficial to.

 PolioToday.org is constantly updated and appears to have many members....including me!

-I HIGHLY RECOMMEND the site for all Polio Survivors!
+This site is a must for all Polio Survivors!

 PolioToday.org is published by the Salk Institute for Biological Studies.
 The website is designed to raise awareness of post-polio syndrome and to be a resource for polio survivors.
 Dr. Jonas Salk, who developed the first safe and effective polio vaccine, founded the Salk Institute in 1960.